richard-austin/security-cam/STRUCTURE.md

 start a recording on another (usually the higher resolution) stream so that recordings in both resolutions are made.

-###### Configurable from the cameras configuration page.
+###### Configurable from the configuration page.
 You can select either FTP or Motion Service triggered recording or none for any camera, but not both together.
 ### nginx
 nginx (https://nginx.org/en/linux_packages.html) is a reverse proxy through which client access to all the NVR services are accessed.
 Access is through a single port (443), giving them a common origin from the browser point of view.